dontaylor6000/owning-the-network/README.md

    traffic on the network.
 Verify this with wireshark.

 ### Task 3 - The sincerest form of flattery
+Now we should be seeing some traffic from our sniffing.

+1. Inspect this traffic in comparison to your previous nmap?
+2. Investigate port knocking.
+Describe what a port knock is.
+3. Using scapy, perform the port knock that is happening between `10.5.0.4` and `10.5.0.6`.  (hint, this one you may be easier for you to do on your own than copy someone elses work but the same rule applies, if you find it just source the location and author, make sure it works, and document it).
+Be sure to include your `port-knocker.py`, i understand that this may not be automated, so be sure to document how you created and sent the port knock sequence.
+4. You can check to see if your port knock works with the following command:
+   `sudo nmap 10.5.0.6 -e tap0`.
+Whats new since the last time you scanned this?

 ### Task 4 - Open Sesame
 You should now be allowed access to a port on the suspected FTP server.
 Scan